neotantrix/WoW_ElvUI_Plater_Windtools_Profile_ImportCodes/Weak_Auras/README.md

 This is a modified WA based on <a href= "https://wago.io/p/Boostpunk">Boostpunks</a> Subtlety Rogue WA
-- Created tracking for Escalating Blade that shows if you are shadowdancing and target is fazed for Coup de Grace
+- Created tracking for Escalating Blade stacks that changes to Coup de Grace
+- Added pixel borders to coup de grace to easily see if shadowdance and fazed is active
 - Tracks Unyielding Netherprism stacks natively
 - Adjusted UI elements